 In contrast to scientific disciplines, astrology does not respond to falsification through experiment.
 According to Professor of neurology Terence Hines, this is a hallmark of pseudoscience

 Response: This was the case before a method was found to place the horoscope in motion (based on a technique first mentioned by Kepler).
-Now comparative studies have been carried out that have demonstrated astrology is science and that are both falsifiable and have produced a degree of explanation as to why fixed and static astrology did not produce positive results.
+Now comparative studies have been carried out that have demonstrated astrology is science and that is both falsifiable and has produced a degree of explanation as to why fixed and static astrology did not produce positive results.
 Terence Hines and Karl Popper were basing their conclusions on a narrow two-dimensional view of how astrology has been practiced since classical times and was therefore wrong.
 Ultimately, using their criteria, the theory that astrology is false has been falsified.

 A&S In philosopher Thomas Kuhn's eyes, astrology is not science because it was always more akin to medieval medicine; they followed a sequence of rules and guidelines for a seemingly necessary field with known shortcomings, but they did no research because the fields are not amenable to research, and so, "They had no puzzles to solve and therefore no science to practise.”